If you have a list are you nurturing them?

 Having paragraphs doesn’t work in emails and have a conversational tone and talk like you would to a 5th grader.

-Tip: Easiest way to know if you are doing this is to read your email out loud.
+Tip: the easiest way to know if you are doing this is to read your email out loud.

 Building your list.